IamHelenJay/LITA_Class_Documentation/README.md

   2. For Analysis
   3. For Data Visualization

-- SQL- Structured Query Language for Querying of Data
+- SQL- Structured Queries and data retrieval

 - GitHub for Portfolio Building

 - ### Data Cleaning and Preparations